 4. Take a Tour of the Kennedy Space Centre Visitor Complex

-The Kennedy Space Centre is one of ten NASA Field Centres in the United States.
+The Kennedy Space Center is one of ten NASA Field Centres in the United States.
 It is located on Merritt Island.

 The visitor complex features a ton of exciting exhibits, displays, and historic aircraft such as the Space Shuttle Atlantis.
 The complex also boasts a rocket garden, memorabilia, and two impressive IMAX theatres.